simul/simul.github.io/tutorials/precipitation.md

 Regional                                                                                        |Whether rain/snow falls only in specified region, or globally.                                                                                                 |Bool.
 Wind affects position                                                           |If the wind should affect the regional area.                                                                                                                                   | Bool.
 Radius (km)                                                                                     |Radius of precipitation region.                                                                                                                                                                |Between 0.1 and 1000
-Edge                                                                                            |
+Edge                                                                                            |How strong the cutoff is at the edge of the precipitation region.                                                                                              |0.0 to 1.0
 Rain - Snow                                                                                     |How the Precipitation will act.
 0 = rain, 1 = snow, values in between will share characteristics.                              |0.0 to 1.0
-Strength                                                                                        |Amount of rain/snow.                                                                                                                                                                                   |0.0 to 1.0.
+Strength                                                                                        |Amount of rain/snow.                                                                                                                                                                                   |0.0 to 1.0
 Rain Streaks                                                                            |Visual strength of rain streak effect.                                                                                                                                                 |0.0 to 1.0
-Wind Effect                                                                             |How much precipitation is affected by wind.                                                                                                                                    |0.0 to 1.0.
+Wind Effect                                                                             |How much precipitation is affected by wind.                                                                                                                                    |0.0 to 1.0

 {:.object}
 Variable                                                                                        |       Definition                                                                                                                                                                                                      |       Value